Towards a europeanwide label for Large Wild Rivers

-ERN and its french Partner has successfully implemented the label “Wild River Site” in France.
+ERN and its french Partner has successfully implemented the label “Wild River Site” for small rivers (< Strahler 5) in France.
 The label was developped in cooperation with the french Ministery for the Environnement and the scientific community.
-So far (2019) 28 river sections have been labelised and protected all over France.
+So far (2023) more the 30 river sections have been (re-)labelised all over in France.

-In 2019 ERN adapted the French label to make it suitable for other European countries.
+In 2019 ERN made study to adapted the French label to make it suitable for other European countries and large rivers.
 In cooperation with the WWF in Germany, Austria, Slovenia and Switzerland, ERN has looked at applying the label to alpine rivers.
-As a next step ERN is going to adapt the label to balkan rivers.
-Hopefully we can publish a call for Apply in 2022/2023.

-Map showing the pilot projects for the label Wild Rivers Europe (for the french rivers, go on Rivières Sauvages)
+Map showing the pilot projects for a new europeanwide label for large Wild Rivers

 International partners :